aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The above docker command runs the `sc server` softcover command in the container.

-The command internally runs the `sc build:html` to build the `mybook.html` file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `/book/html/mybook.html` file through port 4000 of the container.
+The command internally runs the `sc build:html` command to build the `mybook.html` file in the `/book/html` directory of the container.
+It then starts up a web server inside the container that serves the generated `/book/html/mybook.html` file through port 4000 of the container.

 Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content of the `/book/html/mybook.html` file served through the container.

 > The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).

+Unlike the other docker commands so far, this docker command used the detached `-d` option to run the container in the background.
+The container will continue running in the background as long as there are no failures during the build and the web server continues to run.

-As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the container.
+As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the running container.

-This change is detected in the container (via an installed monitoring process in the container) and the `sc build:html` command is re-run to regenerate updated html files.
+This change is detected in the container (via an installed monitoring process within the container) which causes the `sc build:html` command to re-run and regenerate updated html files.
 The web server is then reloaded, allowing us to instantly preview the output of our changes in our local web browser.

-Of course we can always manually run the `sc build:html` command using the container to force a regeneration of the html content.
+Of course we can always manually run the `sc build:html` command to force a regeneration of the html content at anytime.

 > Tip: since running the `sc server` command also builds the html files, you don't need to run the `sc build:html` command before running `sc server` for the first time.